 Fermenting Scobys (Symbiotic colonies of bacteria and yeasts)

-Jane Fox first started fermenting Scobys about 15 years ago when making the probiotic-tea Kombucha.
-A Scoby is a gelatinous form comprising various beneficial microbes (symbiotic colonies of bacteria and yeasts).
-During the process of brewing Kombucha the Scoby thrives on sweet black tea and produces lactic acid.
-The ‘Mother’ Scoby culture produces microbial cellulose.
+During the brewing of Kombucha the Scoby thrives on sweet black tea and produces lactic acid.
+The ‘Mother’ Scoby grows microbial cellulose.
 The growth of this cellulose material is self-sustaining as long as the Scobys are fed and kept warm.